aveq-research/videoparser-ng/README.md

 Copyright (c) AVEQ GmbH.
 Copyright (c) videoparser-ng contributors.

-This project is licensed under the GNU GNU LESSER GENERAL PUBLIC License v2.1 - see the LICENSE.md file for details.
+This project is licensed under the GNU GNU LESSER GENERAL PUBLIC License v2.1 - see the LICENSE.txt file for details.

-Also, see the LICENSE.md file for details on third-party licenses.
+Also, see the LICENSE.txt file for details on third-party licenses.